18F/handbook/docs/04-how-we-work/tools/harvest.md

 ![Harvest screenshot 11](../../images/harvest11.png)

-## Tracking Timeoff
+## Tracking Time off

-We track vacation, leave and sick time and leave for employees in Harvest.
+We track vacation, leave and sick time, and leave for employees in Harvest.
 There is oversight on this, but ultimately you are responsible for this accuracy.
-Timeoff will not negatively impact your billable hour percentage.
+Time off will not negatively impact your billable hour percentage.

-You do NOT need to log entries when the office is closed for a Holiday
+You do NOT need to log entries when the office is closed for a holiday.

-**Project:** CivicActions > Timeoff
+**Project:** CivicActions > Time off

 **Task:**